July 15, 2025 (7mo ago) — last updated January 23, 2026 (1mo ago)

 Common challenges and how to handle them

 • Resentment and anger: Allow space for expression but set limits on destructive behavior.
-Use time-outs if conversations escalate.
+Use time-outs if conversations escalate and return when you can speak calmly.

 • Slow progress: Healing rarely follows a straight line.
 Track improvements to reinforce momentum and celebrate small wins.